 After Bound to Go, I thought I'd make a quick download album of familiar folksongs over a summer.
 It took that summer to work out the guitar part to "John Henry", and Grapevine took two and a half years to make, me and a guitar, recorded at home.
 The passing of Liam Clancy, the last surviving member of The Clancy Brothers and Tommy Makem, pushed me in an Irish direction so I worked up "The Little Beggarman," "The Foggy Dew" and "Gartan Mother's Lullaby" for the recording.
 The "brave engineer" Casey Jones has a picture out there on the web, plus the story and records of his fateful crash on April 30, 1900.
 So I rewrote that one from the facts, and learned the tune from Carl Sandburg's American Songbag.

-Summer of 2011 finds me working up some jazzier songs like "What a Wonderful World" and "Shine On Harvest Moon," as well as incorporating a better understanding of harmony into my own songs.
-I'm working on a batch of my own unrecorded songs - it's been seven years, somehow, since a new collection - as well as one with Casey.
-Upcoming projects include another album of Scots songs, another Campground project of spirituals around the "wilderness" seeking rituals, one of hymns, and maybe a live one with comedy songs and another update of my older songs.
+Summer of 2011 found me working up some jazzier songs like "What a Wonderful World" and "Shine On Harvest Moon," as well as incorporating a better understanding of harmony into my own songs.
+In 2012 I published a book of humor called The Trilogy Trilogy, and received the Lantern Bearer Award from the Folk Alliance Regional Midwest.
+In 2013 I put out Living Room, first recording of new songs in nine years.
+Upcoming projects include a duo project with Casey, a collection of Anglo-Scottish Border Ballads, another Campground project of spirituals around the "wilderness" seeking rituals, one of hymns, and maybe a live one with comedy songs and another update of my older songs.
 But the CD or "Andrew Calhoun" may cease to exist before I get to all of those.
 I'm seeking a legend to versify, and hope it is seeking me.